pop-eax/blog/all_collections/_posts/2020-08-01-h-cktivitycon-ctf-specialorder.md

 ## explaining stuff about the idea of the challenge

-**isn't this challenge conisdered pure guessing and nothing was learned in here ?**
+**isn't this challenge considered pure guessing and nothing was learned in here ?**

 the `content-type` thing is popular and it happened in a couple of real life applications, because you never know what the devs think of the app may have used xml before or it was in there for just in case